USDA-ARS-GBRU/itsxpress-tutorial/ITSxpress-tutorial.md

 thresholds determined by fungal experts.

-There has been discussion about whether trimming the database (as opposed to  the reads) matters for classification.
+There has been discussion about whether trimming the database matters for classification.
 The QIIME team found that trimming the UNITE database [does not result in better classification](https://docs.qiime2.org/2018.6/tutorials/feature-classifier/) when untrimmed reads are used and recommended using the untrimmed developer database.
-Since we are using the trimmed ITS region this tutorial recommends using the _trimmed_ database but this has not yet been systematically compared.
+Since we are using the trimmed ITS region, this tutorial recommends using the __trimmed__ database but this has not yet been systematically compared.

 ```